Riverside family dead in apparent murder-suicide

 RIVERSIDE, Ala.
 (WIAT) — A suicide and multiple homicide cases are being investigated Sunday by the St. Clair County Sheriff’s Office.

-Deputies were dispatched to a home on Depot Street in Riverside around 9:47 a.m.
-Upon arrival, they found a suicidal man armed with a handgun.
-The man shot himself soon after.
+Deputies responded around 9:47 a.m. to the report of a suicidal man at a home on Depot Street in Riverside.
+Upon arrival, they found 54-year-old William Huntoon Vance armed with a handgun.
+Deputies say Vance shot himself soon after they arrived.

-According to Sheriff Billy Murray with the SCCSO, an adult woman and two juveniles were also found dead while deputies were securing the scene.
+According to Sheriff Billy Murray with the SCCSO, an adult woman, identified as 51-year-old Florence Diane Vance, a 16-year-old girl, and a 13-year-old girl were also found dead while deputies were securing the scene.
 All three victims had gunshot wounds.

-Sheriff Murray did confirm that all the victims were a family.
-Their identities have not yet been released.
+Sheriff Murray confirmed that all four victims were a family.
+The investigation is ongoing.

 Stay with CBS 42 as this is a developing story.